sangamhemanthreddy/Globel-freelancers-EDA/README.md

 * High-Quality Segment (Rating ≥4): Identified the languages and countries that produce the largest pool of highly-rated talent, crucial for targeting recruitment or business development efforts.

 * Satisfaction Hotspots: Calculation of the percentage of freelancers with client_satisfaction≥4.0 per country highlights regions with strong quality assurance.
+# ⚙️ Core Practice Techniques
+The project exercises utilized several intermediate MySQL features to demonstrate robust data manipulation skills:

+Technique	Purpose
+Conditional Aggregation	Used SUM(CASE WHEN ...
+THEN 1 ELSE 0 END) to calculate percentages and count subsets (e.g., active males, satisfied clients) within GROUP BY clauses.

+Subqueries	Used to filter data against overall averages (e.g., finding freelancers with satisfaction above the global mean).

+CTEs (Common Table Expressions)	Used to structure complex queries, particularly in multi-step calculations like finding the overall most common language among highly-rated speakers.

+Data Segmentation	Used the CASE statement to categorize freelancers into experience levels (Beginner, Intermediate, Expert).